-Delicious brioche and strawberry pudding made in the slow cooker!
+Delicious brioche pudding with strawberries, made in the slow cooker!
 Why not treat yourself to a summery dessert that is so easy to make.

 Although it seems to be summer now (at last, hasn’t it been a long time coming), I think there are still times when you need a good, comforting pudding.
 I had half a brioche loaf to use up, as well as some freshly picked strawberries, so this slow cooker brioche and strawberry pudding was born.

 The buttery brioche loaf and sweet strawberries were delicious together.
 Simple desserts are sometimes the best aren’t they?

 In summer we get through a lot of strawberries, often on their own, but it can sometimes be good to change it up a bit and try something a bit different.
 We thought the brioche loaf added an extra dimension which you wouldn’t get with a normal white sliced loaf.